michael-silva/ProjectGo2D/README.md

 ## RPG

-- NPCs and dialog system
+- Variation of weapons ans spells
-- Inventory
+- Inventory UI
-- XP and Level points distribution
+- XP and Level points distribution UI
-- Weapon and spells equip
+- Weapon and spells equip UI
 - Variation of enemies
 - Ready to Level design and build